Skip to Content

 The passport includes a guide to the event, such as menus for all of the holiday kitchens and performance schedules.

-Where to Meet Santa Claus
+Where to meet Santa Claus

 Yes, friends, you can meet Father Christmas at Epcot!